 Magic mushrooms are a schedule-1 controlled substance, which means they are illegal and serve no medicinal purpose.

-People have used magic mushrooms to get high for thousands of years, but their use became especially common during the 1960s.
+People have used magic mushrooms to get high for thousands of years, but their use became especially common during the turbulent times of the late 1960s.
 Today, you’re likely to find individuals using magic mushrooms at events like music festivals.

 People used magic mushrooms in ancient times as a way to feel spiritually connected with nature.
 They felt like the mushrooms made their mind more open to truths and knowledge, but in reality, their mind was experiencing some of the hallucinogen effects of the drug.